Kafva/nass/README.md

 ```

 ## Notes
-* The mobile styling has only be tested to work as intended on recent versions
+* Functionality on mobile has only be tested to work as intended on recent
-  of iOS with Safari and Brave.
+  versions of iOS with Safari and Brave.
 * The generated subset font is not included into vite's build process, i.e. the
   warning `/app/assets/meslo-nass.ttf referenced in [...] didn't resolve at
   build time, it will remain unchanged to be resolved at runtime` triggered